voxpupuli/puppet-jira/README.md

 The puppetlabs repositories can be found at:
 <http://yum.puppetlabs.com/> and <http://apt.puppetlabs.com/>

-* RedHat 7
+* RedHat 7, 8 or compatible (CentOS, Oracle Linux, etc)
-* CentOS 7
-* Scientific 7
-* Oracle Linux 7
-* Ubuntu 18.04
+* Ubuntu 18.04, 20.04

 * Jira 8.x

 * PostgreSQL
 * MySQL

+The databases below should work, but are not tested.
+YMMV.

-* Oracle 11G with Oracle 11.2.x drivers
+* Oracle
-* Microsoft SQL Server 2005/2008/2012 with JTDS driver (included in non-WAR version)
+* Microsoft SQL Server with JTDS driver (included in non-WAR version)

-We plan to support other Linux distributions and possibly Windows in the near future.

 ## Development